kfuruichi0920/knowledge-graph-llms/README.md

    - Zoom in/out using the mouse wheel
    - Filter the graph for specific nodes and edges.
 7. The resulting HTML graph is saved in the `out` directory with a timestamped filename.
+8. Previously generated graphs can be selected from a dropdown list and viewed again.

 ## How It Works